ben9583/taco-bell-prices/README.md

 ## Note About Getting National Pricing Data

-Right now, the only environment variable is `GET_PRODUCTS_TOKEN`, which is a token used to authenticate requests to generate the `locations.json` and `averagePrices.json` files which are referenced for coloring the prices in as reference for national averages.
+Right now, the only environment variable is `GET_PRODUCTS_TOKEN`, which is a token used to authenticate requests to generate the national pricing data which are referenced for coloring the prices in as reference for national averages.
 When you run `yarn`, a post-install script is run that automatically generates a random UUID as your token.
 You can change this in `.env` to whatever you'd like, or delete it to remove the token as a security measure.

 You can generate these files by making a post request to the `/api/priv/getAllProducts` endpoint and setting the `token` header to the value in `GET_PRODUCTS_TOKEN`: